Cetyl/fastAPI/README.md

 ## Final Steps:
 1. Commit and push your changes to GitHub.
 This will trigger the GitHub Action to build and deploy your FastAPI app to Cloud Run.

-2.Check the GitHub Actions tab to monitor the deployment process.
+2. Check the GitHub Actions tab to monitor the deployment process.

 3. Once deployed, access your application via the Cloud Run URL.

 This setup ensures that changes pushed to your main branch will automatically trigger a build and deployment process to keep your application up-to-date on Google Cloud Run.